Business Management and Spanish BSc (Hons) – 2024 entry

 What you will study

-Our BSc Business Management and Spanish course will introduce you to core business principles and practice, as well as provide you with the opportunity to continuously improve and practice your language skills in a variety of settings.
+Our BSc (Hons) Business Management and Spanish will introduce you to core business principles and practice and give you the opportunity to continuously improve and practice your language skills in a variety of settings.
 If you don’t have an A level or equivalent in Spanish, you’ll have the opportunity to take Spanish ab initio, as long as you can demonstrate language learning aptitude.

-Your Spanish modules are almost all taught in Spanish, preparing you for your third year on placement in a Spanish-speaking country.
-This will give you a real insight into business practice in the relevant country, and the opportunity to use and develop your language skills in a professional setting.
+The course includes a Professional Training placement abroad which will give you a real insight into business practice in the relevant country, plus the opportunity to use and develop your language skills in a professional setting.